Arcadier/Marketplace-Report-Generator/README.md

 ### Visualization

-You may click the visualization button to view the graph data of the reports generated.
+You may click the `Chart` button to view the graph data of the reports generated.

 ![graph period report](marketplace-images/graph-report.jpg)